iftykhar/Dreamify/README.md

 ## Features
     - User Accounts: Register and log in to save personal collections.
-    - Text Collection: Curate, explore, and share inspiring text-based content.
+    - Text Collection: Curate, explore.
-    - Search and Explore: Discover curated content shared by other users.
     - Simple and Elegant UI: Clean and minimalistic design focused on text.

 ### Requirements